toomuchdesign/postcss-nested-ancestors/README.md

 ## Why?
 Currently another plugin - [postcss-current-selector] - has tried to solve the problem of referencing ancestors selector.
 It works great, but its approach involves assigning ancestor selectors to special variables to be later processed by a further postcss plugin [postcss-simple-vars].

-[postcss-nested-ancestors] instead replaces special ancestor selectors, makes no use of variable assignment and produces an output ready to be unwrapped with [postcss-nested].
+**PostCSS Nested ancestors** instead replaces special ancestor selectors, makes no use of variable assignment and produces an output ready to be unwrapped with [postcss-nested].

 ## Installation